 - Provide an Agile environment – ESTPs thrive moving at a fast pace, which means it’s important to create an environment where they can rapidly implement new ideas

-- Leverage their creativity - ESTPs especially like positions where they can take charge, lead others, influence people, and get their hands dirty.
+- Leverage their creativity – ESTPs tend to like positions where they can take charge, lead others, influence people, and get their hands dirty.
 They should be rewarded for taking risks and demonstrating initiative.

 ESTJ – The Executive

-How can leaders get the best of out of ESTJs
+How can leaders get the best out of ESTJs

 - Ensure they focus on what counts – ESTJs weakness is that they can be too concerned with little details that don’t really matter or have low priority.